ryry6/f1-radar-releases/README.md

  If you run into any issues visit the discord and ask in the help section!

 https://discord.gg/ysbvhBzFfU

- # Future Features
- These are a list of features that will be implemented in the near future.
- - Custom car icons
- - Custom colour indicators
- - ~~Custom udp ip and port~~ (v1.1.8)
- - Zoom in and out
- - Custom front back and side thresholds for showing on radar
- - And plenty more!!

 # Discord Bot
 You might also like my f1 discord game bot, check it out here: